fangfang-zhang/CCGP/README.md

 ### What is this repository for? ###

 * This is a package for algorithms for automatic rule design in Job Shop Scheduling (JSS) using Genetic Programming (GP).
-Written by Yi Mei.
+Written by Yi Mei and Fangfang Zhang.
 * The package is based on the Java ECJ package, which is available from https://cs.gmu.edu/~eclab/projects/ecj/.
 * Version 1.0.0